vadistic/leasot-issues/README.md

 ## Todo

 Main idea was to pull info from github using `@octokit/rest`, show issue data, and allowing filtering by closed/ open.
-The thing is that leasot parser is sync function tahat is run by some weird concurrency setup and making async call is impossible.
+The thing is that leasot parser is sync function with some higher level concurrent runner setup and making async call in parser seems impossible.

-Maybe it would be possible via custom reporter.
+Maybe it would be possible via custom reporter?